-In line with the other energy sectors, the investment estimates for oil, gas and coal represent capital spending, i.e. the total amount of investment costs incurred in any given year.
-They are derived from IEA data for demand, supply and trade, plus industry data on investment costs, where available.
-In the case of upstream oil and gas investment, global spending estimates are based on the announced spending of over 80 leading oil and gas companies.
-The investment activities of these companies, which represent over three-quarters of global oil and gas production, have been surveyed and adjusted to estimate the global spending.
-For the oil refining sector, spending estimates are calculated based on project-level information on new refineries and upgrading projects in 108 countries.
-The investment estimates for the midstream sectors such as oil and gas pipelines and shipping transport were made to correspond to the IEA data for demand, supply and trade for oil and gas products.
-This follows the new methodology of the World Energy Model (WEM), used to produce the projections in the IEA's annual World Energy Outlook report.
+As with other energy sectors, investment estimates for oil, gas and coal represent capital spending, i.e. the total amount of investment costs incurred in a given year.
+They are derived from IEA data for demand, supply and trade, together with industry data on investment costs, where available.
+In the case of upstream oil and gas investment, global spending estimates are based on spending announced by some 90 oil and gas majors, independents and national companies.
+The investment activities of these companies, which represent over three-quarters of global oil and gas production, have been surveyed and adjusted to estimate global spending.
+For the oil refining sector, spending estimates are based on project-level information on new refineries and upgrading projects in 108 countries.
+Investment estimates for midstream sectors such as oil and gas pipelines and shipping correspond to IEA data on demand, supply and trade in oil and gas products.
+This is in line with the new methodology of the World Energy Model (WEM), used to produce the projections in the IEA's annual World Energy Outlook report.

-The investment in LNG liquefaction terminals is based on reported or estimated annual spending for nearly 60 projects that reached FID between 2000 through the first quarter of 2021.
-Analyses rely on a wide range of publicly available sources.
-IEA estimates have been made where detailed information is not available, such as disaggregated spending by type of activity and capital spending plans by unlisted companies.
+Investment in LNG liquefaction terminals is based on reported or estimated annual spending for nearly 60 projects that reached FID between 2000 through the first quarter of 2024.
+The analyses rely on a wide range of publicly available sources.
+IEA estimates were made where detailed information was not available, such as disaggregated spending by type of activity and capital spending plans by unlisted companies.

-The investment for biofuels (including liquid biofuels and biogases) is based on capacity expansion plans for production facilities and assumptions on plant costs.
-Biofuels investment does not include additional spending on the production and supply of agricultural feedstocks.
-In this way, the biofuels investment estimate is more comparable to that for downstream fuel supply (e.g. refining and gas processing) activities than to upstream activities.
+Investment in biofuels (including liquid biofuels and biogases) is based on capacity expansion plans of production facilities and assumptions on plant costs.
+Investment in biofuels does not include additional spending on the production and supply of agricultural feedstocks.
+As a result, the estimate for biofuel investment is more comparable to that for downstream fuel supply activities (e.g. refining and gas processing) than to that for upstream activities.